Can I Eat Expired Unopened Block Edam Cheese?

 Expert Source

-"According to FDA guidelines, unopened block Edam cheese should be stored in the refrigerator at a temperature of 40°F or below and used within 2 to 3 weeks of purchase for best quality."
+"According to USDA guidelines, unopened block Edam cheese can be safely stored in the refrigerator at 40°F or below for up to 6 months for best quality."

 ⚠️Spoiled Unopened Block Edam Cheese